stummjr/sublimetext-markdown-to-wordpress/README.md

 # Security concerns
-I know that storing the password as plain text is a really bad idea, but I'm looking for another approach to authenticate users to remove this shortcoming.
+I am aware that typing our password in a text input field is not the best approach to read user's password.
+I'm looking for another approach to authenticate users to remove this shortcoming.
 And remember, I am not responsible for your password. :)